 Studying Photography will provide students with the opportunity to explore new and exciting techniques and processes while building on existing knowledge and strengths.
-Students will get the opportunity to work in a combination of areas such as: Camera Skills.
+Students will get the opportunity to work in a combination of areas such as: Camera skills, understanding digital imagery, working with Software, particularly Photoshop, and using photographers & artists as a way of developing and understanding ideas.
+Students will undertake a series of projects, identifying strengths and weaknesses while investigating photographers and genres.